unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 > ##### The two sources of Tek
 > #### History
 > One method to cast “tek skills” is to learn how to use them.
 This often involves lots of studying and  memorization.
-Using this method, the sleeve you are in does not impact how effective you are at casting “tek skills”.
+Using this method, the Skin you are in does not impact how effective you are at casting “tek skills”.
 >
 > Classes that use this type of “tek” are Priest , Morph, Scout, Cybernetic, and Arcanist.
 >
 > #### Genetic Alteration
 > Another way to cast tek skills is to be genetically modified to do so.
-This prevents you from having to memorize “tek skills”, but you must be equipped with an adequate sleeve that has been genetically modified.
+This prevents you from having to memorize “tek skills”, but you must be equipped with an adequate Skin that has been genetically modified.
 >
-> Usually sleeves with above average Charisma or Constitution are better suited to this type of casting.
+> Usually Skins with above average Charisma or Constitution are better suited to this type of casting.
 >
 > Classes that use this type of “tek” are Evangelists, Guardians, and Scions.